saieswaramurali/RECOGNITION_OF_TAMIL_CHARACTERS_USING_CNN/README.md

 ### INTRODUCTION:

 "This repository contains a Convolutional Neural Network (CNN) tailored for recognizing handwritten Tamil 'Uyir Eluthu' characters.
-Trained on a dataset of handwritten samples, the model excels at accurately identifying and classifying these characters, offering a reliable solution for handwritten Tamil character recognition."
+Trained on a dataset of handwritten samples, the model excels at accurately identifying and classifying these characters, offering a reliable solution for handwritten Tamil character recognition.This neural network model has been trained on a dataset comprising 9000 images and evaluated on a separate test set of 3000 images"

 ### MODEL ARCHITECTURE: